fdincer/food-recipes/README.md

-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 This project is made for educational purposes.
+It's purpose is to search meal recipes and look for ingredient list and instructions to prepare the meal.

 API connection and fetching processses are main purpose of this project's creation.

+React, React-router, TypeScript and TailwindCSS is used.